F45FW/fwsp-logger/README.md

 "logger": {
-  "name": "optional - will default to service name", "logPath": "optional - will default to service/servicename.log", "elasticsearch": {
+  "name": "optional - will default to service name", "logPath": "optional - will default to service/servicename.log", "toConsole": false, // don't log to console "noFile": true, // don't log to disk
+  "logRequests": true, // log all requests in development env "redact": ["password"], // fields to redact when logging req.body "elasticsearch": {
     "host": "localhost",
     "port": 9200